Resources

 COMMUNITIES IN ACTION

-Thrive: Sexual Health Collective for Youth is a public-private collaboration focused on reducing the teen birth rate in Central Oklahoma.
-Thrive coordinates the implementation of the community-wide teen pregnancy prevention plan, Momentum Matters: A Collaborative Plan for Preventing Teen Pregnancy, 2020 – 2025.
-For a copy of the plan, click here.
+Honestly: Youth Sexual Health is a nonprofit organization that facilitates a collaboration of public agencies and private sector organizations focused on reducing the teen birth rate in Central Oklahoma.
+Honestly coordinates the development of the community-wide teen pregnancy prevention plan, Momentum Matters: A Collaborative Plan for Preventing Teen Pregnancy, 2020 – 2025.

 Take Control Initiative empowers young women with the choice of when to have children through education, outreach and clinical services for long acting reversible contraception (LARC).
 Clinical services are provided free for women of reproductive age who meet qualifying criteria.